carlj/IoT-Hackathon/README.md

 **Note**: For the Remote solution, mentioned below, we are also using the local unix domain socket server.
 The advantage of this behaviour is that you dont need that start the scripts for every sensor by your self.

 ***Remote:***
 * **MQTT**: If you want to request the sensor data from a remote device directly from the Raspberry PI there is a [RabbitMQ](http://www.rabbitmq.com) server that supports [amqp](https://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol) up and running.
 With this service you have the ability to get real time data from the sensors without develop something on the raspberry itself.
 For further information check out the [AMQP documentation](AMQP.md).

-## Camera

-There are few steps needed to use the Raspberry Pi Camera

-### Installation

-Open the Raspberry Pi configuration with ```sudo raspi-config``` and enable the camera.
-If you have the v1 version of the camera you are good to go and can skip to the next point.
-For the [v2](https://www.raspberrypi.org/blog/new-8-megapixel-camera-board-sale-25/) version please continue with the following steps:

-### Using the camera

-There are detailed information about the camera usage with [python](https://www.raspberrypi.org/documentation/usage/camera/python/README.md) and [bash](https://www.raspberrypi.org/documentation/usage/camera/raspicam/README.md) on the official raspberry pi website: https://www.raspberrypi.org/help/camera-module-setup/
+For further Information check out the [MQTT Documentation](mqtt.md)